 A growing number of communities are demanding control over energy resources and taking back ownership from private companies.
 In some countries, community control of energy is nothing new.
 Denmark has had remarkable success at ending dependence on imported fuel, which has in large part been replaced with local renewables.
-Denmark's windpower revolution has been described as 'a grassroots, community-based initiative, underpinned by decentralised, cooperative and municipal ownership alongside small-scale private ownership'.
-53 This came about after an intense political struggle in the late 1970s, when a coalition of leftists, greens and conservative rural interests united against proposals based on centralised forms of energy (oil and nuclear-based).
+Denmark's wind-power revolution has been described as 'a grassroots, community-based initiative, underpinned by decentralised, cooperative and municipal ownership alongside small-scale private ownership.53 This came about after an intense political struggle in the late 1970s, when a coalition of leftists, greens and conservative rural interests united against proposals based on centralised forms of energy (oil and nuclear-based).
 Instead they promoted an alternative vision of a more localised non-nuclear future based on renewables and more radical democratic practices.
 And they achieved remarkable success.
 Within twenty years, the country went from dependence on oil imports for 90 per cent of its energy demand to self-sufficiency in energy.
 Crucially, 80 per cent of wind turbines in Denmark are owned by co-operatives or families.
 Ownership of the electricity-distribution system is also decentralised in Denmark, with 55 per cent of the grid owned by user-run co-ops, 12 per cent by municipalities and 26 per cent by Denmark's state oil company.
 The state played an enabling role by setting targets, rules around ownership, and prices.

 Germany's energy economy is currently being transformed by its policy of Energiewende (Energy transition), supported by both main political parties.
 Germany is witnessing a mass movement towards community- and city-controlled renewables.
-In September 2013, Germany's second biggest city, Hamburg, voted to take over the electricity, gas and district heating networks that had been sold to Vattenfall and German energy company E.ON a decade earlier.
-4 Hamburg is just one of 170 municipalities in Germany that have taken back control of their energy services from private companies, 55 which has changed the relationship between people and energy from being passive consumers to collective owners.
+In September 2013, Germany's second biggest city, Hamburg, voted to take over the electricity, gas and district heating networks that had been sold to Vattenfall and German energy company E.ON a decade earlier.54 Hamburg is just one of 170 municipalities in Germany that have taken back control of their energy services from private companies,55 which has changed the relationship between people and energy from being passive consumers to collective owners.

-Energy is not the only resource that communities are demanding return to public control: there are now over 235 cases of water remunicipalisation in over 37 countries 56
+Energy is not the only resource that communities are demanding return to public control: there are now over 235 cases of water re-municipalisation in over 37 countries56 link up across national borders, they also challenge the notion of national competition for energy - instead, the competition is between communities and corporations.

 These examples point to a practical and discursive shift from a model driven by corporate and individual purchases of resources such as of energy and water to a collective model of resource ownership where profit is not the key concern.
-As re-municipalisation struggles link up across national borders, they also challenge the notion of national competition for energy - instead, the competition is between communities and corporations.
+As re-municipalisation struggles